lewoudar/scalpel/docs/item-processing.md

 ```

 As you will have noticed in the example, item processors can be synchronous or asynchronous.
 Obviously the asynchronous
-version is only valid if you are dealing with a `trio` spider.
-If you use an asynchronous function inside a green spider,
+version is only valid if you are dealing with an `asyncio` or `trio` spider.
+If you use an asynchronous function inside
-you can be sure your application will crash.
+a green spider, you can be sure your application will crash.

 !!! note
     The processors are run in the order there are listed when instantiating configuration.
 So put the most important